16 min read · Pillar Guide

 Clearances and ground contact (the #1 failure)

-Warranty: what's actually covered
+Warranty: what's actually covered, and what voids it

-Hardie vs. the alternatives, briefly
+Hardie vs. the alternatives, honestly

 James Hardie product lines by use